aaannndddyyy/resume/README.md

 My resume in LaTeX

-Requires the Ubuntu font in latex, provided as a submodule.
+Requires the Ubuntu font LaTeX package, provided as a submodule.

 ```
 git submodule update --init